Step 2: Begin where you are

 What Do You Mean By Growth?

-Every-one is a valuable human being loved by God who could be experiencing His blessing and wholeness – so numbers are important, but they are not everything.
+Every-one is a precious human, created and loved by God, who could be experiencing His blessing and wholeness – so numbers are important, but they are not everything.
 In LyCiG we long to see growth in the number of ‘ones’ (Numerical Growth), but also growth in every-one’s depth of relationship with God (Spiritual Growth), and growth in every-one’s impact in our world (Missional Growth).

 The 4 Ps of an Effective Strategy

-Most churches already do some of these – including a combination of all 4 is a very effective path to see growth in your church.
+Most churches already do some of these.
+Establishing a combination of all four is a very effective path to realising growth in your church.

-A really helpful exercise is the Eggs In Basket exercise at the end of this section – it will help you see how you are currently spending your time and resources and spot any gaps on the journey that might be worth filling.
-But before doing that you need to have an idea what each P – means…
+A really helpful exercise is the Eggs In a Basket exercise at the end of this section – it will help you see how you are currently spending your time and resources and spot any gaps in your church's evolution.
+But first, find out what each P really means:

 Prayer: